 Her refugee friends have none of those advantages.
 “They don’t want to come here!
 They lose family, and a lot of them are mid-career and lose that.
-They are dealing with a lot of trauma.
+They’re also dealing with a lot of trauma.
 They are worried about people back there but have no home to go back to.
 Here it is raining all the time and they are in a little apartment and don’t even know their neighbors.”

 As a result, “If I just go and spend a couple of hours with a woman, even with a language barrier… a couple hours drinking tea, that’s the social moment she really needed.
 Small thing, you think.
 But it can be really big to someone.”

-She also finds that many of her friends are bewildered by a lot of things in America.
+Sylvia also finds that many of her friends are bewildered by a lot of things in America.
 Just having someone they can ask “What does this mean?” can be a huge comfort.
-She recommends trying to walk alongside people and asking questions about what’s going on in their life and what they are facing right now.
+So she recommends trying to walk alongside people and asking questions about what’s going on in their life and what they are facing right now.
 “As they get to know and trust you, make yourself available,” she adds.
 Even after years in the country, when many may be well settled in and thriving, they still have questions and may need a helping hand or listening ear.

 John has noticed that the men he works with also tend to be more social than American men.
 “They like to do things in groups, in groups of guys.
 Some of them like to go fishing.
 I don’t fish, but I’m trying to connect guys in my church who fish with refugee men who want to fish.
-I started taking guys bowling.
+I even started taking guys bowling.
 They really like that.
 In the spring we do a lot of outings with families to show them how beautiful their new home is!”

 Stories from the pursuit